russelljjadams/Computer-Security/Root-Me/Web - Server/File Upload - ZIP/README.md

 - **Observation is Key:** Carefully analyze the application's behavior, error messages, and any clues in the challenge description to guide your approach.

 **Remediation:**

 - **Secure File Handling Libraries:**  Ensure that any libraries or utilities used to handle ZIP archives are up-to-date and patched against known vulnerabilities related to symlink attacks and directory traversal.
 - **Validate Extracted Content:** Implement security checks to validate the contents and paths of files extracted from archives, preventing the creation of symlinks pointing to unintended locations.
+- **Principle of Least Privilege:** Run the web server and file handling processes with the least privilege necessary to minimize the impact of potential exploits.

+- **Secure File Handling Libraries:**  Ensure that any libraries or utilities used to handle ZIP archives are up-to-date and patched against known vulnerabilities related to symlink attacks and directory traversal.
+- **Validate Extracted Content:** Implement security checks to validate the contents and paths of files extracted from archives, preventing the creation of symlinks pointing to unintended locations.